ajferrara/Telling-Stories-with-Data/final_project_part1_aferrara.md

 ## Method and Medium
 Shorthand will be used to build the story.
+I would like to use compelling images behind the charts and words.

 I will also use Canva to build Infographics.
+Some of the datapoints lend well to an infographic because the points may not be entirely related or in a quantity to show on a normal chart.

 Tableau or Flourish will be used to build the charts.

 [Back to Main Page](https://ajferrara.github.io/Telling.Stories.with.Data/)